Jsmartee/kh2fm-hints-demo/README.md

 * Sora's Heart (Level Ups, can be excluded)

 Other notes:
-* The worlds/locations with proofs will always be hinted.
 * The 3 chests in the Garden of Assemblage and the 7 Critical Bonus rewards are not included in any world.
 * Disney Castle and Timeless River are combined into "Disney Castle"
 * Cavern of Remembrance is considered part of "Hollow Bastion"
 * Sora's Heart refers to level ups
 * Absent Silhouettes and Data Org members are included in their respective worlds

+Logic:
+* The worlds/locations with proofs will always be hinted.
+* If a proof is from drive forms, all of the forms will be hinted.
+* If a proof is in 100 Acre Wood, all of the torn pages will be hinted.

 ## Contributors
 The design of the page was all done by Zax, the creator of the KH2FM Randomizer Item Tracker.
 Check out his work: [KH2FM Item Tracker](https://tracker.zaxu.xyz/)